A Three-Day Trip to Tampa

 Le Méridien Tampa, The Courthouse

-Le Meridien is a century-old Historic Federal Courthouse that has been transformed into a one-of-a-kind luxurious boutique hotel.
+Le Meridien is a century-old Historic Federal Courthouse transformed into a one-of-a-kind luxurious boutique hotel.
 This is where we decided to call home base during our three-day trip to Tampa.
-I love when they re-purpose historic buildings such as this instead of clearing trees to build new buildings.
+I love it when they re-purpose historic buildings instead of clearing trees to build new structures.

 The Le Meridien downtown hotel is listed on the National Register of Historic Places.